Skip to main content

 The protections of HIPAA are triggered by the vendor’s role within the healthcare system.
 A wellness vendor is bound by HIPAA rules if it creates, receives, maintains, or transmits protected health information on behalf of a covered entity.

-Consider a scenario where your doctor recommends a specific app to monitor a condition, and that app is formally integrated with the hospital’s electronic health record system.
+Consider a scenario where your doctor recommends a specific digital health app to monitor a condition, and that app is formally integrated with the hospital’s electronic health record system.
 In this case, the app developer is acting as a business associate, and your data is protected by HIPAA.

 The Role of the Federal Trade Commission